natemac/Pinball-Emporium/Pinball Emporium/readme.md

 +	ADDED - DMD Only 3rd screen support
 +	ADDED - Updated Menu UI with supporter text
 +	ADDED - Full Support for Pinup Single Screen Desktop Orientation
 +	ADDED - Table Collections!
-We have changed how we go though Tables, rather then a specific program, we have seperated the tables into Collections.
-This database will be updatedin future releases and kept up to date in a TBD location.
+We have changed how we go through Tables, rather than a specific program, we have separated the tables into Collections.
+This database will be updated in future releases and kept up to date in a TBD location.
 +	ADDED - New Menu Animations
 +	ADDED - AltSounds for VPX Tables
 +	ADDED - Optional MAME Emulator with 25 Vertical Arcade Games to play
 +	ADDED - Per Collection Favorites Menu
 +	ADDED - Updated Future Pinball BAM to 1.5-327
 +	ADDED - Topper Images for 3 Screen
-+	ADDED - Table Credit Info for Tables (currently only visiable in the Desktop View, Cabinet Patch TBA)
++	ADDED - Table Credit Info for Tables (currently only visible in the Desktop View, Cabinet Patch TBA)
 +	FIXED - Every (I Think) 2-Screen Pinup Backglass fixed
 +	FIXED - Just lots of little fixes